-Scylla Open Source 4.2 introduces a rich set of new production-ready features, including Lightweight Transactions (LWT), DynamoDB API compatibility, Change Data Capture, offline installers and more.
+Scylla Open Source has a rich set of new production-ready features, including Lightweight Transactions (LWT), DynamoDB API compatibility, Change Data Capture, offline installers and more.
 Already the best high-performance NoSQL database for big data workloads, Scylla builds upon the best attributes of Apache Cassandra and Amazon DynamoDB by improving performance, scalability, and cost-efficiency.

 Prior to Scylla Open Source 4.2, lookups in the promoted index were done by scanning the index linearly, so that the lookup took O(n) time.
 This is inefficient for large partitions, consuming a great deal of CPU and I/O. Now the reader scans the SSTable promoted index with a binary search, reducing search time to O(log n).
 In our testing, searches were conducted 12x faster, CPU utilization was only 1/10th (10%), and disk I/O was reduced to 1/20th (5%) the prior rate.